 - Count steps or track miles

 - Remember your wife’s birthday

 For $60, you could get two Moov Now fitness bands, which don’t offer heart rate tracking but can count steps and boast a swimming mode and sleep-monitoring features.
 Or you could get a Huawei Band 2 Pro, which does what little the OTbeat offers and adds precision, GPS, and sleep- and step-tracking.
-Otherwise, that’s money better put toward a Fitbit, Apple Watch, Samsung Gear Fit 2 Pro, TomTom Spark 3, or basically any other fitness-tracking wearable.
+You can also better use your money towards a Fitbit, Apple Watch, Samsung Gear Fit 2 Pro or basically any other fitness-tracking wearable.

 The most frustrating thing about the OTbeat is that it’s actually integral to Orangetheory Fitness.
 The company brilliantly gamifies its workout experience—and does so in a very public way.
-Your heart rate percentage—as measured by the OTbeat and shared via Bluetooth—gets displayed on large monitors in the studio right next to everyone else’s.
+The studio displays show your heart rate percentage right next to everyone else’s.
 It helps create accountability and tugs at your competitive side.

 I used to push myself to get into that orange zone—and to stay there for as long as I could.
-I would linger on the treadmill for an extra few seconds to try to sneak in one extra splat point to make sure I got to 12 and unlocked that sweet afterburn.
+I would linger on the treadmill for an extra few seconds to try to sneak in one extra splat point.
+All that to make sure I got to 12 and unlocked that sweet afterburn.

-Now I find myself fueled mostly by my frustration at the OTbeat, staring at the screen and wondering why the numbers are staying flat or moving in the wrong direction.
+Now I find myself fueled mostly by my frustration at the OTbeat.
+I stare at the screen and wonder why the numbers are staying flat or moving in the wrong direction.
 I’m not the only one either.

 She’s using an Apple Watch now.
 It’s probably time I do the same.